A Multiplierless Pruned DCT-like Transformation for Image and Video Compression that Requires 10 Additions Only: HEVC software simulation

 \section{HEVC software simulation}

 We considered real time video coding by embedding the proposed algorithms into the HEVC reference software by the Fraunhofer Heinrich Hertz Institute~\cite{hevcreference}.
-The original transform in the HEVC reference software is the scaled approximation of Chen's DCT algorithm.
+The original transform included in the HEVC reference software is a scaled approximation of Chen's DCT algorithm.
 Our methodology consists of replacing the 8$\times$8 DCT algorithm of the reference software by the modified RDCT and the proposed pruned approximation.

-Fig.~\ref{figure-frame} shows three 416$\times$240 frames of the `BasketballPass' test sequence~\cite{hevseq} obtained from the HECV simulation.
+Fig.~\ref{figure-frame} shows three 416$\times$240 frames of the `BasketballPass' test sequence~\cite{hevseq} obtained from the HEVC simulation.
 Resulting frames were coded using the Chen's DCT algorithm (Fig.~\ref{figure-frame}(a)), the modified RDCT (Fig.~\ref{figure-frame}(b)), and the proposed pruned approximation (Fig.~\ref{figure-frame}(c)).
-The PSNR values for these three frames were 37{.}62, 37{.}42, and 37{.}41\,dB, respectively.
-Therefore, the pruned approximation effected minimal image degradation---less than 0.25\,dB.
-The computational complexity of the 8-point DCT was significantly reduced---76{.}2\% less arithmetic operations when compared with the original Chen's DCT algorithm.
+The PSNR values for these three frames are shown in Fig.~\ref{figure-frame}.
+The pruned approximation effected minimal image degradation---less than 0.25\,dB.
+On the other hand, computational complexity of the 8-point DCT was significantly reduced---76{.}2\% less arithmetic operations when compared with the original Chen's DCT algorithm.

 We have also computed rate distortion~(RD) curves for both RDCT and the proposed pruned approximation using standard video sequences~\cite{hevseq}.
-For such, we varied the quantization point (QP) from 0 to 50 and computed the PSNR of the proposed pruned approximate with reference to the RDCT along with the bits/frame of the encoded video.
+For such, we varied the quantization point~(QP) from 0 to 50 and computed the PSNR of the proposed pruned approximate with reference to the RDCT along with the bits/frame of the encoded video.
 As a result, we obtained the curves shown in Fig.~\ref{figure-rd-curve}.
-The difference in the rate points between the RDCT and the proposed pruned approximation is less than 0.57dB, which is negligible.
+The PSNR values related to QP are shown in~\figurename~\ref{figure-rd-curve-qp}.
+The difference in the rate points between the RDCT and the proposed pruned approximation is less than 0.57dB, which is smaller than $1.3~\%$.